gavinlyonsrepo/RpiMotorLib/extra/Documentation/Servo_RPI_GPIO.md

 The library file has a single class which controls the servo The class is called SG90servo but works for all listed as tested.
-The test file is ServoGPIOTest.py.
+The example file is ServoGPIOTest.py.

 The class is called SG90servo and their are five methods are